elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/external-scripts.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The benefit of a separate file is that the browser downloads it and stores it in its cache.
-Instead of downloading it, other pages referencing the same script take it from the cache.
+  <div><strong>Interview Response:</strong> The benefit of a separate file is that the browser downloads and stores it in its cache.
+Instead of downloading it on every load, other pages referencing the same script take it from the cache.
 That reduces traffic and makes pages faster.</div>
   </div>
 </details>